furrtek/SiliconRE/Taito/PC060HA/README.md

 * Violence Fight
 * Volfied

-Both directions have four 4-bit register groups with half-full and full flags, along with NMI, MUTE and RESET control.

-The schematic was traced from the chip's silicon die and should represent exactly how it is internally constructed.
+The schematic was traced from the chip's silicon and should represent exactly how it is internally constructed.

-Thanks to @Ace646546 for donating the chip.

 ![PC060HA internal routing](routing.png)